 Phase One is hard at work on the next several firmware updates for the IQ4.
 This will bring some long-awaited features, as well as some new drool-worthy features that have never been publicly discussed.

 What improvements are most important to you?
-Take our Phase One IQ4 firmware survey **INSERT** [link] to provide your feedback to the R+D team; your voice matters!
+Take the Phase One IQ4 firmware feedback survey to provide your feedback to the R+D team; your voice matters!